Lady Boys of Bangkok bus breaks down en route to Dundee, blocking road for three hours - Evening Telegraph

 The bus ground to a halt on the A19, more than 200 miles from Dundee, with more than 20 people and 450 costumes languishing at the side of the road.

-The coach stoppped just 15 minutes into the journey with a broken clutch – meaning the vehicle was blocking the A19 from 8.15am
+The coach stopped just 15 minutes into the journey with a broken clutch – meaning the vehicle was blocking the A19 from 8.15am

 The 21st tour of the popular show kicks off tonight in Baxter Park.